What is MIG Welding? You’ll find out here through words, images, and a MIG welding introduction video what MIG welding is.

 As a lot of energy is needed to weld joints together the aim is to concentrate that energy at a particular point – the point at which you want the weld the metals together.

-The picture below illustrates.
+The picture below shows you.

 The metals you’re looking to weld are called the base metals.